-Much like your business, insurance policies are unique, and the cost depends on several factors, such as the services you offer, the size of your firm, and annual revenue.
+Much like your practice, business insurance policies are unique, and the cost depends on several factors, such as the services you offer, the size of your firm, and annual revenue.
 As a small business owner, you can expect to pay $450 a year for a general liability policy with a 2 million dollar limit.

 Ready To Start?
 Let’s Get a Quote!

 Getting a business insurance quote shouldn’t be complicated!

 At Zensurance we simplify the process of getting commercial insurance so that you get the coverage you need, quick and easy!

 Our friendly support team is always ready to answer questions, we’re just a click or a phone call away.